Chris-hughes10/pytorch-accelerated/docs/trainer.rst

-.. currentmodule:: trainer
+.. currentmodule:: pytorch_accelerated.trainer

 .. _trainer:

 Trainer
 *********

-.. autoclass:: pytorch_accelerated.trainer.Trainer
+.. autoclass:: Trainer

    .. automethod:: __init__

 Training a model
 ==================

-The main entrypoint for the :class:`~trainer.Trainer` is the :meth:`~Trainer.train` method, which is used to launch a training run.
+The main entrypoint for the :class:`Trainer` is the :meth:`~Trainer.train` method, which is used to launch a training run.

 .. automethod:: Trainer.train